Prince of Achaea: Houses of Avesnes and Bourbon (1316–1321)

 After she was widowed in 1316, King Robert of Naples ruled that Matilda should marry his younger brother, John of Gravina, as part of a scheme to once more return the principality to the House of Anjou.
 Matilda however refused, and there was also protest from Odo IV of Burgundy, the brother and designated heir of Louis.
 Matilda was however brought to Naples by force and in 1318 compelled to go through with the marriage ceremony to John.
 Still defiant, the princess was brought before Pope John XXII at Avignon and there ordered to obey.
 Even when forced to marry by the pope, Matilda refused and replied that she had already married the Burgundian knight Hugh de La Palice, whom she was very attached to.
 This secret marriage gave Robert the excuse to revoke her position as Princess of Achaea, as she had not been allowed to marry without his consent per the agreements that preceded her elevation to the position.
 After a brief forced marriage to John, Matilda was imprisoned and the principality was simply bestowed upon John directly.
+Odo sold his claims to Louis I of Bourbon before Philip II of Taranto paid off Louis I with the same amount of money and a marriage between his son Philip and Louis' daughter Beatrice.